fguillen1215/Lab.Practicing-Git/READ.md

-This is a repo for learning gitthis is a repo for learning git
+this is a repo for learning git

+this now displays a different message